 This layout is great for those who love anything boho.

 In addition to helping you stay organized, creating a bullet journal spread also keeps you relaxed.
 It works like an adult coloring book and provides the same benefits.
+(Check out this roundup for more September bullet journal theme ideas.)

 10. Lavender October Spread